 Together, she said, the team will be better able to establish a comprehensive analysis of the impact of limited literacy on the mental health community.

 The team first established limited literacy as a key factor in the lives of mental-health patients through a pilot study that surveyed a small group of patients.
 Those with higher reading abilities tended to use their skills in a variety of ways to navigate the healthcare system and cope with their symptoms.
-Several coping strategies were not accessible to patients with limited literacy, Lincoln found: from searching the Internet for more information about their condition to journaling about their struggles, for example.
+Several coping strategies were not accessible to patients with limited literacy, however, from searching the Internet for more information about their condition to journaling about their struggles.